 the signature header then call

-verify_event using that signature and
+verify_event using that signature

-the raw JSON message body.
+and the raw JSON message body.
 The signature header will look something like:

 The first part is a timestamp, while the

 v1 part is the digest.
-We

 nom to parse this, separating out the timestamp and digest.
-Then,

-calculation.
+our digest calculation.
 We form the string in line

-components with a full stop (period).
+the two components with a full stop (period).
 For more on Mux webhook verification, see Mux Verify webhook signatures docs

 Cloudflare Workers have a mechanism for storing secrets, which saves us accidentally committing them in our repos.
 The secrets are uploaded to the Cloudflare dashboard from the Terminal.
 Once there, they are accessible in dev mode as well in the published worker.